Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-12-Reconciliation-Extensions.md

 ## Decision

-We'll define a new extension point called `ReconcileActionSelector` in a style similar to our already existing extension points.
+We'll define a new extension point called `PreReconciliationChecker` in a style similar to our already existing extension points.

 The extension point will receive the following parameters:

 * The current resource, with a status freshly updated from Azure.
+* A Kubernetes client allowing for Cluster operations.
-* A client allowing for ARM operations.
+* An ARM client allowing for ARM operations.
 * A logger to allow for tracing of what the extension did.
 * A context to allow cancellation of long running operations.
-* A function that will return the next action to take.
+* A function that represents the next action to take.

+The return will be one of three possibilities:

-It will return `Reconcile` if the resource should be reconciled, `Skip` if reconciliation should be skipped, or an `error` if something went wrong.
+* `Proceed` if the resource should be reconciled
+* `Skip` and a human readable reason if reconciliation should be skipped
+* `error` if something went wrong.

 For the initial implementation, we'll only do the GET if the extension exists, and the default `next` action will be hard coded to request a reconciliation.